sushika/AI-ethics/README.md

-# 🤖 AI for Recidivism and Judicial Outcomes
+# 🤖 Ethical AI for Insurance Pricing

 ## 📌 Overview
-This project explores the role of **Artificial Intelligence (AI) in recidivism prediction and judicial decision-making**, focusing on ethical implications, biases, and fairness in AI-driven sentencing models.
-The research discusses how machine learning models are used to assess the likelihood of reoffending and their impact on judicial outcomes, with a critical lens on algorithmic transparency, bias mitigation, and societal consequences.
+This project explores the ethical use of Artificial Intelligence (AI) in insurance pricing, simulating how an insurer might develop and deploy a machine learning model to estimate medical insurance costs.
+We then perform a mock audit of the model to evaluate fairness, transparency, and accountability, using tools like SHAP and LIME within Orange.
+The project draws on real-world policy frameworks such as New York City’s AEDT Law and Colorado’s AI Insurance Pricing Regulation, aligning with broader AI ethics principles including fairness, explainability, and non-discrimination.

 ## 📂 Files in This Repository
-- **📄 AI_Ethics_Paper.pdf** – The main essay discussing AI's role in judicial decisions, ethical concerns, and policy recommendations.
+📄 AI_Ethics_Insurance_Audit.pdf – The main paper detailing our modeling and audit workflow, ethical concerns, and policy context.

-- **📊 DS_517_Judicial_Outcomes_Sushikha** – Supporting analysis, possibly containing research notes, data insights, or model evaluations.
+🧠 IPM_best_model.pkl – The best-performing insurance pricing model trained using XGBoost and saved for auditing.

+🔧 Orange_Workflows/ – Screenshots and files of Orange workflows for both model development and auditing phases.

-- **📜 README.md** – Documentation providing an overview of the project.
+📜 README.md – Documentation and summary of the project.

 ## 🛠️ Key Topics Covered

-### 🔍 AI in Recidivism Prediction
+###🏗️ AI in Insurance Pricing
-- How machine learning models like **COMPAS** are used to predict the likelihood of reoffending.
-- The balance between public safety and ethical responsibility in automated judicial recommendations.

-### ⚖️ Ethical & Legal Implications
-- **Bias & Fairness** – Addressing racial, socioeconomic, and gender biases embedded in predictive models.
-- **Transparency & Explainability** – The need for AI models in law to be interpretable and accountable.
-- **Impact on Judicial Outcomes** – Examining cases where AI recommendations influenced sentencing decisions.
+Building models using XGBoost, Random Forest, and Deep Neural Networks.

+Saving and deploying models with .pkl files for reuse and audit.

+Real-world simulation of an insurer’s modeling pipeline.

+###⚖️ Fairness, Bias & Transparency
+Fairness Auditing: Evaluating whether the model treats individuals equitably across attributes like gender, age, and health history.

+SHAP & LIME: Interpretable ML techniques to explain global and individual predictions.

+Dataset Bias Checks: Using visual tools in Orange for class imbalance and outlier detection.

+Fairness Widgets: Assessing disparate impact and equal opportunity across subgroups.

-### 🧩 AI Governance & Policy Recommendations
+###📋 AI Ethics & Regulatory Alignment
-- The importance of human oversight in AI-assisted judicial processes.
-- Strategies for mitigating bias and ensuring fairness in AI-driven legal decisions.
-- Proposals for regulatory frameworks that balance innovation with ethical responsibility.
+Reflects AI ethics principles: transparency, fairness, accountability, and interpretability.

+Considers regulations like:

+New York AEDT Law – Emphasizing explainability and anti-discrimination in automated decision tools.

+Colorado AI Insurance Pricing Regulation – Governing the use of AI in pricing models to ensure compliance and equity.

-## 💡 Why This Matters?
+##💡 Why This Matters
-- AI in judicial systems raises concerns about **algorithmic fairness, human rights, and due process**.
-- Ethical AI models can help ensure that **justice is served equitably and without bias**.
-- Policymakers, legal experts, and technologists must collaborate to create **transparent and accountable AI systems** in law enforcement and sentencing.
+As AI becomes more embedded in financial services, it’s essential to evaluate models not just for accuracy, but for fairness and transparency.
+Our project shows how low-code tools like Orange can empower both developers and auditors to understand and govern AI responsibly.
+By simulating both model creation and ethical auditing, we contribute to the conversation on how AI can be deployed ethically and transparently in industries like insurance.